Jesuis33/opencollective/product/pitches/Basic Funding Dashboard.md

 One of the challenges that corporate open-source funders encounter is how to relate to their "investment portfolio" - the entirety of their funding to many open-source projects.
 There are a few notable aspects to this challenge:
 1. Current scale - within current funding levels, organizational funding reaches typically tens of open-source projects (in some rare cases this may cross over into the low hundreds).
 2. Future scale - the number of dependencies within organizations can be one or two orders of magnitude larger - thousands of direct dependencies.
-That number can grow by another order of magnitude (or more) if it includes transitive dependencies (dependencies on dependenncies).
+That number can grow by another order of magnitude (or more) if it includes transitive dependencies (dependencies on dependencies).
 3. Coverage - the open-source collectives that are hosted on the platform and through OSC are a subset of "the world of open-source" and since it is difficult to measure "the world of open source" as a whole it is difficult to assess what coverage we do have.
-4. Other Funding Channels - OpenCollective is one of numerous funding channels (eg. GitHub Sponors & Tidelift) and typically funders utilize numerous channels.
+4. Other Funding Channels - OpenCollective is one of numerous funding channels (e.g. GitHub Sponsors & Tide-lift) and typically funders utilize numerous channels.

-All this is to say that from a funders perspective, any funding overview tools we provide on the Open Collective platform are going to be, by definition, incomplete (at least initially).
+All this is to say that from a funder's perspective, any funding overview tools we provide on the Open Collective platform are going to be, by definition, incomplete (at least initially).

-However, currently NO ONE is addressing this need (aside from spreadhsheets or in some cases internally developed tools) and funders I have spoken to have spoken about this need.
+However, currently NO ONE is addressing this need (aside from spreadsheets or in some cases internally developed tools) and funders I have spoken to have spoken about this need.

 ## Appetite